-The data form will have three options for these questions: (unspecified), No, and Yes.
+These questions will have three options on the data form: (unspecified); No; Yes.
 The default value selected will be (unspecified).

-• Numeric question
+Numeric question

 These questions will provide a box for the abstractor to enter a numeric value.
-The maximum and minimum values allowed can be specified, as well as the number of decimal places and the unit of measurement.
+The maximum and minimum values allowed can be specified, as well as the number of decimal places, and the unit of measurement.
 The default value will be blank.

-• Date/time question
+Date/time question

-These questions can be set to one of the following 3 modes, allowing entry of a date, a date and time, or a date OR date and time.
+These questions can be set to one of the following 3 modes allowing entry of a date, a date and time, or date OR date and time.
 The default value will be blank.